drhelius/foundry-workshop/challenge01/readme.md

     - **Resource group**: *The resource group where your Foundry resource is located (e.g., `userX`)*
     - **Region**: *Select `Sweden Central`*\*

-    > \* Some Azure AI resources are constrained by regional model quotas.
+    > \* Some Microsoft Foundry resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Create** and wait for your project to be created.
 1. If prompted, deploy a **gpt-4o** model using either the *Global Standard* or *Standard* deployment option (depending on your quota availability).